danielbodnar/awesome-stars/README.md

 ## cheatsheet

+- [trinib/Linux-Bash-Commands](https://github.com/trinib/Linux-Bash-Commands) - :godmode: Ultimate list of Linux bash commands, cheatsheet and resources
+- [Fechin/reference](https://github.com/Fechin/reference) - ⭕ Share quick reference cheat sheet for developers.
+- [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
+It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [RistBS/Awesome-RedTeam-Cheatsheet](https://github.com/RistBS/Awesome-RedTeam-Cheatsheet) - Red Team Cheatsheet in constant expansion.
 - [A-poc/RedTeam-Tools](https://github.com/A-poc/RedTeam-Tools) - Tools and Techniques for Red Team / Penetration Testing